top of page

 A knockout competition with plate rounds ensures multiple chances for success.

-Handicap competition draw can be viewed here
+Willis Cup and Plate competition rules can be viewed here

 Handicap competition rules can be viewed here